Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

         * Create Account hyperlink text to Create Account page.
         * Sign in with correct credentials takes user to game page.
         * Incorrect login attempt refreshes the page with an error message.
-        * "Forgot your password" div links to password recovery route (send an email).
+        * "Forgot your password" div links to password recovery route (sends an email).

     * List of tests for verifying the rendering of the page
         * Page appears with the correct formatting and layout, should look like the image.
         * Test that all routes lead to the specified destination pages.
         * Test that appropriate error messages appear on screen when the routes for handling unrecognized username and/or incorrect password are activated.
-        * Test that the html and css stylesheet options render correctly when the window size or user's device is changed.
+        * Test that the html and css stylesheet options render correctly when the window size, browser or user's device is changed.

 <img src="TEAM_RESOURCES/Images_Milestone4/login.png" alt="Login Page" width="500">